top of page

 21. The Great Depression - large scale efforts to remediate catastrophic environmental destruction, such as deforestation, topsoil erosion (Dust Bowl) and wetlands eradication, through massive land protection programs and remediation efforts by armies of CCC/WPA workers.

 22. Public use/recreation vs. conservation/protection (biocentric management) in management of protected areas.
-Separate protection of wilderness areas.
 Widespread state-level protection efforts, particularly state parks.
+NPS vs. USFS

 All of these themes (and more) are explored throughout this site.
 Again, I have used this list to frame each of the EC History chapters which follows.

-The 21st century has brought a maturation to the EC movement with two key components - first, the recognition of climate change as not just the most critical near-term environmental issue facing humanity globally, but also the recognition that the impacts are upon us.
-Second is the concept that the reflexive assumption of human primacy is, from an ecological perspective, short-sighted.
 Development of a relationship with nature based on respect and reciprocity is key to long-term human survival - and we are failing miserably as a society at achieving anything approaching that, in my view.
 In fact, we are going backwards.
-Richard Power's masterwork The Overstory (2018), one of the few works of fiction and one of the few 21st century works in the Collection, illustrates the point beautifully - I just read it whilst also reading Robin Wall Kimmerer's Braiding Sweetgrass (2010 - not in the Collection - yet).
+This concept did not originate in the 21st century - indeed conservationists as far back as Aldo Leopold and others espoused the view.
+However, it is difficult to argue that it was a view that drove decision making in the 20th century.
+Actually, one could question its primacy in the 21st.
+Richard Power's masterwork The Overstory (2018), one of the few works of fiction and one of the few 21st century works in the Collection, illustrates the point beautifully - I read it whilst also reading Robin Wall Kimmerer's Braiding Sweetgrass (2010).
 Powerful!
-Many other writers of a more recent vintage contribute to the development of this concept, these are but two.
+Many other writers of a more recent vintage contribute to the development of this concept, stretching back to the mid-20th century.
+But the idea has gained power and validation.

 A list of some of the major categories of “nature writing” are listed below.
 Obviously, there is often huge overlap among the categories – rarely do works fit into just one.
 Also note the focus is almost entirely on non-fiction works.
 There are certainly works of fiction which contain eloquent environmental descriptions and passages - Jack London's Call of the Wild (not in the Collection) leaps to mind.
 Fiction is typically written with a different primary goal however, and with but a few exceptions, the Collection is limited to non-fiction work.